mattiapitossi/payments-engine-rs/docs/ARCHITECTURE.md

 - CLI: to offer a comprehensive set of features, clap was used to offer the help and usage functionalities.
 - Logs: logs are also available to help the developers in debugging errors.
 Notice that internal errors that are not related to wrong inputs are not exposed to the client.
 - Errors: Anyhow is used to simplify the errors propagation.
-Errors related to a wrong input are written on stdout.
+Errors related to a wrong input are written on stderr.
 - Domain entities validate against wrong usage of the methods, from a engine perspective we know the transaction type, but if used outside we should be careful to not accept wrong operations.

 ## Domain Entities

-- `CashFlow`: a cash flow entity represents either a deposit or a withdrawal transaction, has an under dispute attribute to track the status of a dispute filled by the customer.
+- `CashFlow`: a cash flow entity represents either a deposit or a withdrawal transaction, has an under dispute attribute to track the status of a dispute filled by the customer (this can also be used for streaming to not store every dispute).
 The amount is not optional in this case.
-Storing deposit and withdrawal transactions into cash flow entity also allows to perform and upfront validation and subsequently make safe assumptions about these two entities.
+Storing deposit and withdrawal transactions into cash flow entity also allows to perform and upfront validation and subsequently make safe assumptions about these two operations.
 - `Account`: an account represents the latest snapshot of the customer holdings.

 ## Data Streaming Considerations